xwpken/jax-fem-debug/inverse/README.md

 We can see that $\boldsymbol{u}(\boldsymbol{\theta}_1,\boldsymbol{\theta}_2,...\boldsymbol{\theta}_N)$ is the implicit function of the parameter vectors.
 In JAX-FEM, users can easily compute the derivative of the objective function with respect to these parameters through automatic differentiation.
 We first wrap the forward problem with the function `jax_fem.solver.ad_wrapper`, which defines the implicit differentiation through `@jax.custom_vjp`.
 Next, we can use the `jax.grad` to calculate the derivative.

 We then use the forward differnce scheme to validate the results.
-The derivative of the objective with respect to the $k$th component of the parameter vector $\boldsymbol{\theta}_i$ is defined as:
+The derivative of the objective with respect to the $k\text{th}$ component of the parameter vector $\boldsymbol{\theta}_i$ is defined as:
 $$\frac{\partial J}{\partial \boldsymbol{\theta}_i[k]} = \frac{J(\boldsymbol{\theta}_i+h\boldsymbol{\theta}_i[k])-J(\boldsymbol{\theta}_i)}{h\boldsymbol{\theta}_i[k]}$$

 where $h$ is a small perturbation.